bassmanitram/recastai-recognizer/README.md

 * Entity information from Recast.ai far exceeds that defined for the `IEntity` interface.
-  Consequently, for each returned entity, the `entity` (string) property of the `IEntity` structure is set to the `raw` property of the Recast entity object, while an additional property, `description`, is set to the full Recast entity object.
+  Consequently, for each returned entity, the `entity` (string) property of the `IEntity` structure is set to the `raw` property of the Recast entity object, while an additional property, `details`, is set to the full Recast entity object.
 * The full Recast response structure can be found in the `recastResult` property of the returned `IIntentRecognizerResult` object.

 ## Contributing